imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 6\.
 Extend Core Object

-**Question:** How could you write a method on an instance of a date which will give you the next day?
+**问题:** How could you write a method on an instance of a date which will give you the next day?

-**Answer:** I have to declare a method on the prototype of Date object.
+**答案:** I have to declare a method on the prototype of Date object.
 To get access to the current value of the instance of the date, i will use `this`

     Date.prototype.nextDay = function(){
       var currentDate = this.getDate();